mnebuerquo/add-my-account/readme.md

 7. Make my remote endpoint send me a text instead of an email.

+## Features I will not add

-I initially wanted it to also install my dotfiles in my account, but on production servers that's not a good idea.
-This should be a generic script which can be used anywhere.
+I initially wanted it to also install my [dotfiles](mnebuerquo/dotfiles) in my newly created account, but on production servers that's not a good idea.
+This tool should remain a generic script which can be used anywhere.

+I considered a remove account option for this script, but I think that's also out of the scope of this project.
+I don't want to be automatically removing any accounts by script, especially if this is run on production.
+When their normal tech guy gets back from his camping trip, he can review what was done and do whatever cleanup he wants.
+I should not continue to have sudo access to their production server once my role is done, but it is very easy for a skilled admin to remove my account.

+I considered having a separate config.sh file for setting username, key url, and other options, but that would require downloading another file from github, and wouldn't really change what's necessary to make this work for someone else.
+I think to use this for your own login tool, just fork my repo and change the variables in the script.

 ## Links

+These pages were helpful for me when figuring out how to automate these steps.

 * http://www.systutorials.com/39549/changing-linux-users-password-in-one-command-line/
 * http://www.cyberciti.biz/faq/changing-password-of-specific-account-in-linux-commandline/